 Hiram Halle, a successful inventor, and businessman, came to Pound Ridge in 1929.
 From his arrival until his death in 1944, he worked with local artisans to restore and renovate Pound Ridge to become a thriving residential community.
 In 1939 Hiram Halle became the owner of the little old schoolhouse in exchange for giving the Pound Ridge school board the land on which the elementary school now stands.
 This old schoolhouse, once the location for the Red Cross during World War II, became the home of the Pound Ridge Library when the trustees of Halle’s estate donated it to the then newly-formed Library Association in 1950.

 Adult Reading Room Added in 1955

 In 1955 to keep up with the growth and needs of the community, a large reading room was added to the original schoolhouse and named in honor of Ruth M. Knight.
 Mrs. Knight pledged funds to operate the Library for its first three years in operation.
 It was her idea to make the library a memorial to Hiram J. Halle.
 The Ruth M Knight Room currently houses Pound Ridge Library’s adult fiction collection.

 Schaffner Room Addition in 1972

 By 1969, it became evident that further expansion of the building was necessary to keep pace with the growth of Pound Ridge and the increased usage.
-A clapboard-covered extension was designed by the architect to harmonize with the existing structure.
-Dedicated in 1971 to Evelyn Lelong Wood, the wing houses the children’s room, the adult non-fiction stacks and the desk area.
-The Joseph Halle Schaffner Room is a key feature of the new wing, and provides an ideal showcase for exhibits, films, concerts, lectures, special events for all ages, as well as a meeting place for local organizations.
+The architect designed a clapboard-covered extension to harmonize with the existing structure.
+Dedicated in 1971 to Evelyn Lelong Wood, the wing houses the children’s room, the adult non-fiction stacks, and the desk area.
+The Joseph Halle Schaffner Room is a key feature of the new wing and provides an ideal showcase for exhibits, films, concerts, lectures, and special events for all ages, as well as a meeting place for local organizations.
 The library has become the cultural as well as the informational center of the community.